 - Buy from trusted jewelry stores

-- Focus on quality and craftsmanship
+- Focus on design and craftsmanship

 For Investment

-- Use coin dealers for small purchases
+- Use coin dealers for smaller purchases

-- Use EU-based suppliers for larger investments
+- Use EU-based suppliers for larger allocations

 For Flexibility